Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach

 \section{Acknowledgements}

 We thank E. Y. Song and J. T. Young for a careful reading and comments on the manuscript.
-We acknowledges support from the Air Force Office of Scientific Research Grants No. FA9550-18-1-0319 and No. FA9550-19-1-0275, from the Defense Advanced Research Projects Agency and Army Research Office Grant No. W911NF-16-1-0576, by the National Science Foundation JILA-Physics Frontier Center Grant No. PHY-1734006, Quantum Leap Challenge Institute - Office of Multidisciplinary Activities Grant No. 2016244, by the United States Department of Energy, Office of Science, National Quantum Information Science Research Centers Quantum Systems Accelerator, and from the National Institute of Standards and Technology.
+We acknowledge support from the Air Force Office of Scientific Research Grants No. FA9550-18-1-0319 and No. FA9550-19-1-0275; from the Vannevar Bush Faculty Fellowship; from the Defense Advanced Research Projects Agency and Army Research Office Grant No. W911NF-16-1-0576; from the National Science Foundation JILA-Physics Frontier Center Grant No. PHY-2317149; from Quantum Leap Challenge Institute - Office of Multidisciplinary Activities Grant No. 2016244; from the US Department of Energy, Office of Science, NQI Science Research Centers, Quantum Systems Accelerator (QSA); and from the National Institute of Standards and Technology.